-While many claim to have their ‘finger on the pulse’ it is a rare breed that is so in tune with the times that they striking lighting not once, twice but three times.
-That cultural lighting rod is Creative Director LEE SWILLINGHAM, whose magical touch helped to reshaped the lifestyle publishing landscape with The Face then went on to do it again developing Pop and then Love magazines for Conde Nast.
-With a taste for popular culture and an eye on design, Swillingham, along with co-founder Stuart Spalding launched creative agency SUBURBIA, onboarding clients such as H&M, Loewe, and Benetton.
+While many claim to have’finger on the pulse’ it is a rare breed that is so in tune with them times that they striking lighting not once, twice but three times.
+That cultural lighting rod is Creative Director Lee Swillingham, whose magical touch helped to reshaped the lifestyle publishing landscape with The Face then went on to do it again developing Pop and then Love magazines for Conde Nast.
+With a taste for popular culture and an eye on design, Swillingham, along with co-founder Stuart Spalding launched creative agency Suburbia, onboarding clients such as H&M, Loewe, and Benetton.
 We caught up with the creative champion to chat about growing up in the suburbs, being open to newness, New Order, media and mediums, and sharing the love.

 I was very passionate about fashion, film, design, magazines, music, and applied to St. Martin’s School of Art and did my degree there.
 I was going to say attended, but I don’t think anyone quite attends St. Martin’s, it’s more a state of mind!

 I got my first job working at The Face magazine and then was made art director of The Face at a very young age, when I was 22.

 Kenneth Richard: Talk about an early riser!
 How did that happen?

 Lee Swillingham: I just loved magazines.
 My Mum was a graphic designer.
 She gave me her old magazines when I was young.
 They were great British magazines like Queen and Nova, which were beautifully designed.
 So when I moved to London and was at St. Martin’s, I luckily ended up freelancing at Arena, which was the same publisher as The Face.
 I was so into magazines and the language of magazines, that I kind of knew how to do them before I even started working on one.